-Dry, dull, dehydrated hair can happen to the best of us.
-It lacks the softness, shine and bounce that we expect from our strands.
-Dry hair—or hair that lacks moisture and oil—can be caused by anything from excessive hair washing and blow drying to hormone abnormalities.
+Dry, dehydrated hair can happen to the best of us.
+It lacks the softness, shine and bounce that we want from our strands.
+Dry hair—or hair that lacks moisture and oil—hair can be caused by anything from excessive hair washing and blow drying to hormone abnormalities.
 For example, frequent use of hot hair tools (especially without heat protectant) can dry out and damage your strands.
-To help solve our hair woes, hairstylist and salon manager Lena Stanley provided us with some expert tips for shiny, healthy hair.

 Note: For some, hair care habits may not be to blame.
 Depending on your genes, your hair may not be producing enough oil at the root, which will lead to a dry scalp.
 A hormone imbalance can also be the cause of dryness and dehydration.
 So, if changing your hair washing and styling routine doesn’t seem to make a difference, contact your health care provider to get to the root cause of your dry hair.

 To help tackle your dry hair woes, here are the products that will hydrate your hair from the inside out.